albertodesouza/genomics/FROGAncestryCalc/tools/README.md

 ### extract_snps_from_1000genomes.sh

-Downloads 1000 Genomes High Coverage (GRCh38) data and extracts the 55 AISNPs.
+Downloads 1000 Genomes data (Phase 3 GRCh37 or High Coverage GRCh38) and extracts the 55 AISNPs.
 Auto-detects existing VCF files and skips download if already present.

 **Usage:**